-- 1 Facilitating the setting of the strategic direction and overall policy on management and control of risks of the Group; - 2 Ensuring industry best practices in risk management are adopted across the Group, including the setting of risk management parameters and risk models; - 3 Developing proactive, balanced and risk attuned culture within the Group; and - 4 Advising senior management, management level committees, board level risk committees and Board of Directors of the Group's entities on risk issues and their possible impact on the Group in the achievement of its objectives and strategies.
+- 1. Facilitating the setting of the strategic direction and overall policy on management and control of risks of the Group; - 2.
+Ensuring industry best practices in risk management are adopted across the Group, including the setting of risk management parameters and risk models; - 3.
+Developing proactive, balanced and risk attuned culture within the Group; and - 4.
+Advising senior management, management level committees, board level risk committees and Board of Directors of the Group's entities on risk issues and their possible impact on the Group in the achievement of its objectives and strategies.

-GCRO is supported by the entities chief risk officers and various teams within risk
+GCRO is supported by the entities chief risk officers and various teams within risk management function:

-- The entities' chief risk officers main function is to assess and manage the enterprise risk and liaise with regulators in the respective country/entity under his/her purview.
-They are supported by their respective risk management teams with support from the risk management function from the Group. - 2 The risk management function are teams who specialise in the respective risks and responsible for the active oversight of Group-wide functional risk management and support the respective entities/chief risk officers.
-Group Risk and Credit Management consist of Group Credit Risk Management, Group Market Risk Management, Group Asset and Liability Management, Group Operational Risk Management, Group Technology and Cyber Risk Management, Group Shariah Risk Management, Group Risk Operations, Group Credit Management, Regional Risk & IB Risk Management and Insurance Risk Management.
+- 1. The entities' chief risk officers main function is to assess and manage the enterprise risk and liaise with regulators in the respective country/entity under his/her purview.
+They are supported by their respective risk management teams with support from the risk management function from the Group. - 2.
+The risk management function are teams who specialise in the respective risks and responsible for the active oversight of Group-wide functional risk management and support the respective entities/chief risk officers.
+Group Risk and Credit Management consist of Group Credit Risk Management, Group Market Risk Management, Group Asset and Liability Management, Group Operational Risk Management, Group Technology and Cyber Risk Management, Group Shariah Risk Management, Risk Strategy & Transformation, Enterprise Risk Management, Group Credit Management, Investment Banking and Regional Risk, and Insurance Risk Management.